-King Aegon III Targaryen ascended the throne in 131 AC at the age of eleven.
-It would be five years before the King would be able to rule in his own right, but instead of naming one regent, in the conclusion of the Dance of the Dragons, a council of seven regents was named, who would rule together with the Hand of the King.
+King Aegon III Targaryen ascended the throne in 131 AC at the age of eleven at the conclusion of the Dance of the Dragons.
+It would be five years before the king would be able to rule in his own right, but instead of naming one regent, a council of seven regents was named to rule with the Hand of the King.

-The original council of seven consisted out of the following members: Lady Jeyne Arryn, Lord Corlys Velaryon, Lord Roland Westerling, Lord Royce Caron, Lord Manfryd Mooton, Ser Torrhen Manderly, and Grand Maester Munkun.
-Out of these seven, only Munkun would serve the entire term (131 AC to 136 AC).
+During the regency of Aegon III, the original council of seven consisted of Lady Jeyne Arryn, Lord Corlys Velaryon, Lord Roland Westerling, Lord Royce Caron, Lord Manfryd Mooton, Ser Torrhen Manderly, and Grand Maester Munkun.
+Out of these seven, only Munkun served the entire term (131 AC to 136 AC).

 Great Council of 233 AC

-King Daeron II Targaryens original heir, Prince Baelor, had perished in an accident during a Trial of Seven in 209 AC, leaving his eldest son Valarr to inherit the crown.
+King Daeron II Targaryen's heir, Prince Baelor, died after a trial of seven in 209 AC, making his eldest son Valarr the heir.
 However, later that year the Great Spring Sickness killed King Daeron and both of Baelor's sons, Valarr and Matarys.
-This in turn left Daeron's second son, Prince Aerys, to inherit, and Aerys was thus crowned as King Aerys I Targaryen.
-Aerys left no issue, and upon his death in 221 AC the crown was passed to his youngest brother, who reigned as King Maekar I Targaryen (Aerys' other heirs, Prince Rhaegel and Rhaegel's son, Prince Aelor, had predeceased Aerys).
-At the death of Maekar at the hands of a rebellious lord in 233 AC, the inheritance was unclear, and a council was called by Maekar's Hand of the King, Lord Brynden Rivers, to decide who would inherit the Iron Throne.
+This in turn left Daeron's second son, Prince Aerys, to inherit, and he was thus crowned as King Aerys I Targaryen.
+Aerys left no issue, and upon his death in 221 AC the crown was passed to his youngest brother, who reigned as King Maekar I Targaryen (Aerys's other heirs, Prince Rhaegel and Rhaegel's son, Prince Aelor, had predeceased Aerys).
+The inheritance was unclear after Maekar's death in the Peake Uprising of 233 AC, so a council was called in King's Landing by Maekar's Hand of the King, Lord Brynden Rivers, to decide who would inherit the Iron Throne.

 Maekar's next son, Prince Aerion, had died in 232 AC, when he drank wildfire in the mistaken belief it would turn him into a dragon.
 Aerion's only issue was an infant son, Prince Maegor, who had been born 232 AC, not long before Aerion's death.